 Biography

-Dr. Villalba received her Ph.D. in Public Health with a focus in Health Behavior and MPH in Environmental Health from Florida International University.
-She also completed an MBA in Healthcare.
-She joined UCF College of Medicine in 2020 as a tenure-track Assistant Professor in the Population Health Sciences Department with a joint appointment at the Violence Against Women Faculty Cluster.
-She was recently invited to be a Research Fellow at Centro De Estudios Andaluces (CENTRA) in Spain.
+Karina Villalba received her Ph.D. in Public Health with training in health behavior and a master’s degree in Environmental and Occupational Health from Florida International University.
+Dr. Villalba was part of the T32 NIH 2-year postdoctoral training at the Alcohol & Drug Abuse Center of Excellence at Louisiana State University, School of Medicine.
+She joined UCF, College of Medicine in 2020 as a tenure-track Assistant Professor at the Population Health Sciences Department with a joint appointment at the Violence Against Women Faculty Cluster and she is the founding director of the Women’s Global Health Research Lab https://med.ucf.edu/kvillalba

 ** If you are interested and would like to learn more about ongoing research projects, send her an email.